This information will help you understand your Hickman Line, it will

 What is a Hickman Line?A Hickman line is a central venous catheter; a long hollow tube, with one, two or three lumens.
 This allows for different treatments to be given at the same time.

 A Hickman line is most often used for the administration of chemotherapy or other medications, as well as for the withdrawal of blood for analysis.

 How is a Hickman Line inserted?

-A Hickman line is inserted under local anaesthetic into a vein in the neck, it usually takes around half an hour.
+A Hickman line is inserted under local anesthetic into a vein in the neck, it usually takes around half an hour.

 You will be asked to lie on a table, where the radiologist will inject

-some local anaesthetic into your chest and neck to numb the area.
+some local anesthetic into your chest and neck to numb the area.
 This may sting

 a little as it goes in and then go numb.
 You should only feel pressure not pain.